ProjectLibertyLabs/siwa/docs/src/QuickStart.md

 You now have a logged in user!
 Assuming the chain submissions are complete, you also have:

-- A consistent identifier, the MSA Id
+- A consistent identifier, i.e. the MSA Id
 - A universal handle (If the user set one)
 - A public delegation between the user's MSA Id and your Provider Id on chain (revokable at any time by you or the user independently)